-- Sluggish acceleration with blue smoke coming from the exhaust. - T-Maxx may not shift into second gear. - · There is unburned fuel spraying from the exhaust tip. - Leaning the high-speed fuel mixture increases performance.
+- Sluggish acceleration with blue smoke coming from the exhaust. - There is unburned fuel spraying from the exhaust tip. - Leaning the high-speed fuel mixture increases performance.

 High-Speed Fuel Mixture Adjustment

 With the engine warm and running at a rich setting, gradually lean the high-speed fuel mixture in 1/16 turn increments.
 Make several high-speed passes after each adjustment to clear out the engine and note any change in performance.
 The TRX 2.5 is extremely powerful.
 Remember to apply the throttle gradually to prevent wheelies or loss of control.
 Continue this procedure until there is no longer any performance improvement.
 If any one of the following conditions occurs, the fuel mixture is already past the maximum safe lean setting: